Answers to Your Questions

 A: Items must be inspected prior to distribution, for this reason, we require that the items come back unwrapped.
 You are welcome to provide wrapping paper or gift bags for the child(ren) you are sponsoring.

 A: Absolutely!
-We have worked for over 12-years to negotiate contracts and pricing with retailers and manufacturers throughout the United States.
-This gives us the ability to purchase items for a fraction of retail prices.
-For this reason, monetary donations go much further than purchasing items in stores.
+We have worked for over 16 years to negotiate contracts and pricing with retailers and manufacturers throughout the United States.
+This allows us to purchase items for a fraction of retail prices.
+For this reason, monetary donations go much further than buying items in stores.

 We happily accept the following items: